-Use engagement to keep the them motivated enough to scroll through to your CTA button.
+Use engagement to keep them motivated enough to scroll through to your CTA button.
 Make your text interesting.
 Use captivating images between your text.
 Create your website using techniques that guide your users through the page to the CTA.

 When the users eventually reach the CTA they will be satisfied because what they anticipated did happen!

 In the CTA button itself, use positive text as far as possible.
 This is because the users usually anticipate positive things to happen.
 Writing “Click to Redeem This Offer Now” on your CTA button has more chances of getting clicks than “Don’t Miss This Offer”.
-Everyone wants to see themselves get the amazing offer.
+Everyone wants to see themselves get an amazing offer.
 No one wants to miss it!

-Now, your visitors have reached the CTA button?
+Now, your visitors have reached the CTA button.
 How do you get them to click it?
 Phrases like “Hurry!
 Only limited seats available!”, “Limited period only!”, “Last 3 bags left!” create an urgency in the users.

 This is what motivates them to click on the CTA button without any second thought.
 As you read this in theory, you may feel like it is not true, and it is too silly to work.
-But in reality, we have all been in that situation where we need to make a last minute purchase!
+But in reality, we have all been in that situation where we need to make a last-minute purchase!
 It is in these situations that urgency can be heavily capitalized on.
 Think about the last time you purchased a birthday gift.